Off-Road Vehicles

 There are several industry and riders organizations including: Personal Watercraft Industry Association, International Snowmobile Manufacturers Association, BlueRibbon Coalition, American Sand Association, California Off-Road Vehicle Association, TreadLightly, National Off-Highway Vehicle Conservation Council, and All Terrain Vehicle Association.

-In communities that have tried to legislate or restrict the use of off-road vehicles, riders have organized and lobbied against regulation.
+In communities that have tried to restrict the use of off-road vehicles, riders have organized and lobbied against regulation.

 A zoning and/or land use ordinance is the most effective legislation to ban the use of off-road vehicles in a given area.
 A zoning ordinance is a public policy that defines and prohibits land-use that harms existing residents or businesses in a given area.